IFRCGo/GCDB/README.md

   - `DREF_Forecasting.Rmd:` an RMarkdown script that allows you to extract the latest DREF+EA data and then forecast the next few months worth of allocations based upon yearly and seasonal trends in the different sub-regions, for each hazard.
   - `EAP_Country_Prioritisation_List.R:` this script allows the user to extract country rankings for different hazards with respect to certain metrics such as deaths and economic losses, based on the data that goes into the Monty dashboard (see below)
   - `Monty_Analysis:` this file is mostly outdated, but contains lots of the preliminary analyses made to calculate things like the impact-exceedance curves and the geospatial impact return period calculations.
-  - `Monty_Dashboard_Data.R:` all of the data that went into the [@Monty dashboards](https://app.powerbi.com/view?r=eyJrIjoiODNhOTk5ZmUtMTJhYi00NDQwLTgzZjEtN2JiZTIzZmFhZDFmIiwidCI6ImEyYjUzYmU1LTczNGUtNGU2Yy1hYjBkLWQxODRmNjBmZDkxNyIsImMiOjh9) comes from this file.
+  - `Monty_Dashboard_Data.R:` all of the data that went into the [Monty dashboards](https://app.powerbi.com/view?r=eyJrIjoiODNhOTk5ZmUtMTJhYi00NDQwLTgzZjEtN2JiZTIzZmFhZDFmIiwidCI6ImEyYjUzYmU1LTczNGUtNGU2Yy1hYjBkLWQxODRmNjBmZDkxNyIsImMiOjh9) comes from this file.
 That includes the impact return period analyses, the impact exceedance curves and the impact-based seasonality estimates.
   - `WDR_Analysis.R:` this script was developed in order to provide the data foundation for the World Disaster Report 2024, speak to Kirsten Hagon for more information.

 ### GCDB_Objects